GENERAL CONDITIONS OF SALE

 3.1 Title in and ownership of the goods is retained by the Company until the last to occur of:

+a) payment in fullfor the goods; and b) where the Customer has traded-in products to the Company, those traded-in products have been delivered into the possession or control of the Company and title has been passed to the Company.
 3.2 Where the Company has not been paid for the goods delivered to the Customer, the Customer agrees to keep the goods as a bailee of the Company and, if requested, store the goods in a manner that clearly shows ownership by the Company.
 The Customer must do all things reasonably necessary or incidental to allow the Company to repossess any goods under this clause or to inspect the goods.

 3.3 Where the purchase price or any part of it is paid by one or more cheques, promissory notes, bills of exchange or other negotiable instruments, title to the goods does not pass to the Customer until they have been honoured.